History of Westeros

 Blackfyre Rebellions: Part 1 – Aegon IV the Unworthy (spoiler free)

 This episode covers the life of Aegon IV the Unworthy, the man who fathered the Blackfyre Rebellions.
 A King who used the Iron Throne to serve his needs, caring little for the realm.
-He made life miserable for his sister Naerys and brother Aemon the Dragonknight while siring Bittersteel, Bloodraven, Shiera Seastar and Daemon Blackfyre himself.
+Aegon IV made life miserable for his sister Naerys and brother Aemon the Dragonknight while siring Bittersteel, Bloodraven, Shiera Seastar and Daemon Blackfyre himself.
+Listen to the rest of our Blackfyre Rebellions series here.

 “Aegon the Fourth legitimized all his bastards on his deathbed.
 And how much pain, grief, war, and murder grew from that?
 I know you trust Jon.
 But can you trust his sons?
 Or their sons?
 The Blackfyre pretenders troubled the Targaryens for five generations, until Barristan the Bold slew the last of them on the Stepstones.”